Elementis (OTCMKTS:ELMTY) Lowered to Hold at Zacks Investment Research

-Elementis (OTCMKTS:ELMTY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Thursday, Zacks.com reports.
+Elementis (OTCMKTS:ELMTY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued on Wednesday, Zacks.com reports.

 According to Zacks, “Elementis plc is a specialty chemicals company.
 Its business comprises of Specialty Products, Chromium and Surfactants.
 The company’s product consists of BENTONE(R) organoclays, RHEOLATE(R) rheological additives, DAPRO(R) specialty additives, M-P-A(R) anti-settling agents, NALZIN(R) corrosion and rust inhibitors, THIXATROL(R) rheology additives, NUOSPERSE(R) wetting and dispersing agents, TINT-AYD (R)colorants, SLIP-AYD(R) waxes and slip additives, SERDOX(R) polyglycol ethers, SERDOLAMIDE(R) alkanolamides and SERVOXYL(R) phosphate esters.
 Elementis plc is based in London, United Kingdom. “